 SAT or ACT

 Babson requires all applicants to submit scores from standardized tests.
-Applicants must take the SAT or the ACT exam (with the optional writing portion).
+Applicants must take the SAT or the ACT exam.
 For students who have taken either the SAT or ACT more than once, Babson will superscore (use the best individual section scores) in reviewing their application.
 Babson College does not require SAT II subject tests.
 Babson's reporting code is 3075.